Blackjack Strategy - Basic & Advanced

 Blackjack is a simple game to understand, but has many different strategies when it comes to winning.
 Here you’ll learn all about them, from Martingale to d'Alembert, as well as boosting your understanding of the basic rules and card counting.
 We'll also take you through the popular betting systems for the game.

 What is Blackjack Strategy?

-Although there is no foolproof way to ensure yourself a win, using a well-practiced strategy can massively increase your chances.
-Knowing the value of the cards, when to hit or stand, and many other factors such as card counting allow you more control over the outcome of the game.
+Although there is no foolproof way to ensure yourself a win, using a well-practiced strategy can massively increase your chances of winning in a game.
+This can be done first by knowing the value of the cards, then by mastering card counting in order to know when is better to stand or hit.

 Start with Great Basic Knowledge